 The following entities are important:

-The following minimum system requirements apply:
+The following minimum system requirements apply to the managed SAP MII system:

 Note that metrics "Number of failed JCo messages", "Number of intermediate JCo messages", "Number of successful JCo messages", and "Average time to process JCo messages" require to have at least: